namalkanti/namalkanti.github.io/content/articles/Lab/DesignPatternsInRust.md

 how to use them in Rust, and which standard Rust features can be better.
 This is exactly what I wanted.

-Reading the documentation chapter was very helpful.
+Reading the documentation was very helpful.
 They describe how to implement a basic blog using the concrete GoF state pattern; then give an example of how to do it better in Rust.
 The basic idea is, instead of storing a state variable, you actually tranform your object into different objects to indicate state.
 Rust's ownership mechanics